JohnKearney1/repostudio/README.md

-# kTSVR-Tauri (Tauri + React + Vite + Typescript + Rust) Template
+# ProGit

-This repository serves as a template for creating desktop applications using React and Typescript, with Rust as the backend.
-It includes some common configurations and assets I commonly use in my projects.
+ProGit is a first of its kind version control software build specifically for audio professionals.
+It is built using Tauri, React and Typescript.

 ## Setup